 Imagine a brick and mortar store.
 Now, picture intentionally placing barriers at the entrance, preventing 15-20% of potential customers from even stepping inside.
-Seems absurd for business growth, right?
+It may seem absurd, but it’s essential for business growth, isn’t it?
 Unfortunately, many organizations continue to overlook accessibility on their websites.
 Website accessibility is essential for ethical practices, legal compliance, and maximizing market potential in today’s digital world.

 So, what exactly does it mean for a website to be accessible?
-It means creating your website so that people with disabilities can easily see, understand, navigate, interact with, and contribute to it.
+It means designing your website to be accessible for people with disabilities, allowing them to see, understand, navigate, interact, and contribute easily.
 This encompasses a wide range of disabilities, including visual, auditory, physical, speech, cognitive, neurological, and learning impairments.

 The Core of the Matter: Demystifying Website Accessibility